 Stevenage Town Centre

-The aim of the project was to improve the public realm within the town centre with high quality design to support the recent and impending improvement works.
-The system needed to be sensitive to being physically relocated, and have graphics which could easily be updated as the regeneration of the area progressed.
+The aim of the project was to improve the public realm within the town centre with high quality design to support the recent and planned improvement works.
+The system needed to be sensitive to being physically relocated, and have content which could easily be updated as the regeneration of the area progressed.

-Maynard’s response is a holistic wayfinding system which celebrates Stevenage’s strong and unique local identity.
-The New Town’s legacy counts with the first pedestrianised town centre in the country; an extensive and pioneering system of segregated cycleways, as well as a wealth of public art, all contributing to a distinct sense of place.
-These pieces of narrative were incorporated into the main totems as cues to the town’s history, through imagery, text and engraved concrete panels featuring interpretations of nearby public art.
+Maynard’s response was a holistic wayfinding system that celebrates Stevenage’s strong and unique local identity.
+The New Town’s legacy is synonymous with the first pedestrianised town centre in the country; an extensive and pioneering system of segregated cycleways, as well as a wealth of public art, all contributing to a distinct sense of place.
+This narrative was incorporated into the main totems as cues to the town’s history, through imagery, typography and engraved concrete panels featuring interpretations of nearby public art.